vitejs/vite/docs/guide/migration.md

     - If you are specifying a CommonJS file as an entry point, you may need additional steps.
 Read [the commonjs plugin documentation](https://github.com/rollup/plugins/blob/master/packages/commonjs/README.md#using-commonjs-files-as-entry-points) for more details.
 - [[#18243] chore(deps)!: migrate `fast-glob` to `tinyglobby`](https://github.com/vitejs/vite/pull/18243)
   - Range braces (`{01..03}` ⇒ `['01', '02', '03']`) and incremental braces (`{2..8..2}` ⇒ `['2', '4', '6', '8']`) are no longer supported in globs.
+- [[#18395] feat(resolve)!: allow removing conditions](https://github.com/vitejs/vite/pull/18395)
+  - This PR not only introduces a breaking change mentioned above as "Default value for `resolve.conditions`", but also makes `resolve.mainFields` to not be used for no-externalized dependencies in SSR.
+If you were using `resolve.mainFields` and want to apply that to no-externalized dependencies in SSR, you can use [`ssr.resolve.mainFields`](/config/ssr-options#ssr-resolve-mainfields).
 - [[#18493] refactor!: remove fs.cachedChecks option](https://github.com/vitejs/vite/pull/18493)
   - This opt-in optimization was removed due to edge cases when writing a file in a cached folder and immediately importing it.